Welcome to the Assume Project

 Assets modularityImplemented

-Parent classes providing basic structure, functionality, and syntax, that are adapted by specific agents to allow interchangeability
+Parent classes provide basic structure, functionality, and syntax, that are adapted by specific agents to allow interchangeability

 Learning agentsImplemented